Beijing marathon returns but China sticks to ‘zero-COVID’

 Marathons are also planned later this month in Shanghai and Chengdu, a major city in southwestern China.

-The number of new cases recorded nationwide rose to 4,200 on Saturday.
-About 1,400 were in southern China’s Guangdong province, where a locked-down district in Guangzhou city was testing all 1.8 million residents this weekend.
-Another 700 were in Inner Mongolia.

-The zero-COVID strategy has kept the death toll low compared to other major countries — 5,226 by the official count — and most people can move about relatively freely within their cities with little chance of contracting COVID-19.
+The death toll has been relatively low in China – 5,226 by the official count – and most people can move about relatively freely within their cities with little chance of contracting COVID-19.

 But lockdowns of residential complexes and even larger areas can happen anytime, with little or no warning.
 All the visitors to Shanghai Disney had to remain in the park to get tested when it was suddenly closed under anti-virus regulations last week.